hence-io/hence-comp/blogs/working-with-polymer-and-es6/4-enhancing-functionality/README.md

 If you haven't already reviewed [Polymers Styling Guide](https://www.polymer-project.org/1.0/docs/devguide/styling.html) , you should take a glimpse at it before continuing.

-Lets start adding some styles and see how they work inside our component.
+Let's start adding some styles and see how they work inside our component.

 ```css
 /* A specialized selector which applies base styles to your component. */